dsmsuite/dsmsuite.github.io/dsm_overview.md

 The advantages of such an impact analysis are particularly evident in improvement scenarios that take place at the architectural level and thus affect multiple components.
-Without the use of a DSM, such analyzes are unreliable, because the software designed and the actual software architecture often do not match.
+Without the use of a DSM, such analysis are unreliable, because the intended and the actual software architecture often do not match.

 # References